HumanCellAtlas/data-store/README.md

 The AWS Elasticsearch Service is used for metadata indexing.
 For typical development deployments the t2.small.elasticsearch instance type is sufficient.

-An AWS route53 zone must be available for your domain name and configured in `environment`.
+An AWS route53 zone must be available for your domain name and configured in `environment.local`.

 Now deploy using make: